hwangdabb/log-tutorial/README.md

 ## Data

-The analyses use the **PIAAC 2012 U.S. log-file data**, publicly available from the [OECD PIAAC Data Portal](https://www.oecd.org/skills/piaac/data/).
+The analyses use the **PIAAC 2012 U.S. log-file data**.
+Place the following two files in your data directory:

 Place the following two files in your data directory: